 11. Sales Data

-One of the best features of CRM software is its ability to organize your sales and customer data into manageable chunks.
+One of the best features of CRM is its ability to organize your sales and customer data into manageable chunks.
 Once raw data is stratified, it can be developed into visualizations you need to make decisions.
 Users are able to quantify KPIs, identify pain points and make data-driven decisions.

 12. CRM Data/File Storage